 This concept implies that a person can exercise his right of request for his personal data to be erased.
-This applies to all data controllers and to companies that has made the personal data public through online forums or social media community but there are some exceptions though.
+This applies to all data controllers and to companies that have made the personal data public through online forums or the social media community but there are some exceptions though.
 It means that it cannot supersede certain laws requiring that certain data can be maintained by some organizations like the HIPAA-required records for the US companies.
-As the GDPR compliance becomes mandatory, it is required that the IT companies take the following steps:
+As GDPR compliance becomes mandatory, it is required that the IT companies take the following steps:

 Data processing is the key element for organizations and this can include everything from using an employee’s data to process the payroll to using a customer’s information for targeted advertising.
 But now, under GDPR, the ambit of data processing has become structured and the users have to process the personal information by meeting the definition of legitimate interest.
 GDPR defines lawful grounds for data processing, which are as follows:

 - To deliver on either a current project or before entering into another

 - To protect the interests of the all the customers

 GDPR focuses on transparency and some points to be kept in mind are as follows: